Atomic Puppet: Broadcast

-The first season is designed as 52 11-minute segments with 2 two-part specials.
-Atomic Puppet have its world premiere on Disney XD in France on March 13, 2016.
-The series later debuted on Disney XD in the United States on July 18, 2016.
-The series aired on Teletoon in Canada on September 11, 2016, and ABC ME in Australia.
+The series is designed as 52 11-minute segments, with 2 two-part specials.
+Atomic Puppet had its world premiere on Disney XD in France on March 13, 2016.
+The series later debuted on Disney XD in the United States as a sneak peek on May 30, 2016, before making its debut on July 18.
+The series finally made its second on Teletoon in Canada on September 11, 2016, and ABC ME in Australia.
 In Latin America, it began airing on Disney XD on October 27, 2016.

 Reception

+Atomic Puppet received rave reviews from professional critics and animators, who praised its animation, action, voice acting, premise, and humor.

 The series was nominated in 2017 for two Annie Awards: Outstanding Achievement in Character Animation in an Animated TV/Broadcast Production and Outstanding Achievement in Storyboarding in an Animated TV/Broadcast Production.
 It was also nominated for a Reuben Award in the category of Television Animation, alongside The Loud House and The Simpsons, in 2016 by the National Cartoonists Society.

 Dawn M. Burkes of The Dallas Morning News spoke positively on the series, calling it "a hoot of a superhero show".
 She praised its premise as fresh, unique, and entertaining, and its execution as making for a fun, humorous, and interesting take on the "old-school" superhero dynamic of the hero and his young sidekick.

+On the other hand, the online animation community mostly dismissed the show as average.
+Emily Ashby of Common Sense Media gave this the show rate three stars out of five, describing it as "lighthearted buddy comedy is filled with fast-paced action and humor that's just right for grade-schoolers' liking."
+She also remarks about the messages that "stand out to kids aren't these kinds of [it]" and the humor "kind of exaggerated."